This year, my tomatoes were struck by early blight.

 I first looked for images that resembled the characteristics of the affected tomatoes.
 At first, I thought I’m facing with the blossom end rot, but the tomato fruit didn’t have the rot at the bottom, but to the stem that kept the tomato fruit attached to the plant.

 Finally, I saw a photo that matched exactly the symptoms my tomatoes had and I found out that my veggies are facing the tomato a disease called “early blight”.

-After doing a research on what’s causing this disease, which are the initial symptoms and the treatment, I decided to write this guide.
+After the research on what’s causing this disease, which are the initial symptoms and the treatment, I decided to write this tiny guide.